 WHERE: TBC.
 Usually near John Peel, en route to the Beat Hotel and the Pyramid.

-The Garlic Farm (CONFIRMED FOR 2017)
+The Garlic Farm (UNCONFIRMED)

 WHERE: TBC.
 Last time they were near the John Peel, en route to Beat Hotel and the Pyramid.

-Gallo Risotto to Go (CONFIRMED FOR 2017)
+Gallo Risotto to Go (UNCONFIRMED)

-Serving up gluten free and dairy free pasta and risotto
+Serving up gluten free and dairy free pasta and risotto.

 WHERE: TBC, but usually on the walk from the Other Stage to the Pyramid Stage.

-Seacow Fish and Chips
+Seacow Fish and Chips (UNCONFIRMED)

 A great choice in previous years for when you are craving chips.
 The staff knew about cross-contamination and the stall cook their chips in a separate fryer so they are safe for coeliacs.